Manav1712/fraudulent_transactions/README.md

-# fraudulent_transactions
+# Detecting Fraudulent Transactions in the Ethereum Blockchain - COGS 108 Final Project UCSD

-Detecting Fraudulent Transactions in the Ethereum Blockchain - COGS 108 Final Project UCSD
+Check out the ipynb file for all the code!